 Traditional Irish Dance and Craic

-There is no better way to spend your last night in Ireland than with traditional Irish dancing, music, craic and cuisine.
+There is no better way to spend your last night in Ireland than with traditional Irish food, dancing, music, and craic.
 So, visit Johnnie Fox’s Pub to experience one of the best nights of your life.
 Johnnie Fox’s Pub is the highest pub in Dublin and not easy to get to, so I highly recommend booking their shuttle bus.
 Furthermore, the pub has a wide variety of traditional Irish cuisine and nightly live music, but the real treat is their Hooley Show.
 Our night at Johnnie Fox’s Pub was one of our favorite experiences of our entire 7 days in Ireland.
 The entire show was outstanding!
 The band played Irish music we had never heard before and then some favorites like Galway Girl and Whiskey in a Jar.
 In between songs they would tell stories and crack jokes (craic) and then towards the end of the show the Irish dancers came on stage.
-I honestly cannot put words onto paper (online) to give this show justice, so you will have to trust me when I say, go to Johnnie Fox’s Pub Hooley Night!
+I honestly cannot put words onto paper (online) to give this show justice so you will have to trust me when I say, go to Johnnie Fox’s Pub Hooley Night!